RodrigoDePLopes/pyasciiart/README.md

 [简体中文](README_zh.md)

-PyASCIIArt is a Python library for creating ASCII art and animations.
+PyASCIIArt is a Python library for creating console ASCII art and animations, even games!

 ## Modules